SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

-??? abstract "HarfangLab EDR Process Execution Blocked"
+??? abstract "HarfangLab EDR Process Execution Blocked (HL-AI engine)"

-    HarfangLab EDR has detected a malicious process execution attempt and has blocked it.
+    HarfangLab EDR's machine learning malware detection module (HL-AI) has detected a suspicious binary and blocked its execution.
 To know more on what caused this alert, you should check the value of the process name and the concerned computer and user.

     - **Effort:** elementary

+    - **Changelog:**

+        - 10/01/2024 - major - Account for all blocks instead of only "Startup blocked".
+Rule name explicitly mentions HL-AI engine.

 ??? abstract "HarfangLab EDR Suspicious Process Behavior Has Been Detected"

     HarfangLab EDR has detected a suspicious process behavior based on its detection rule.
 Check the rule name and description for more information.